abhishekabhi789/GCS_for_Tasker/README.md

 With the GCS for Tasker app, you can easily integrate QR code scanning into your Tasker projects.
 This app supports both scanning events and actions.
 This app doesn't ask for camera permissions, nor does it store or share any data except with Tasker.

+## :dna: Variants

+There are two variants available for this project based on the theme used in event configuration activity.
+Classic themed app is smaller in size and material themed app is around 4 times bigger.
+Both are having same package name and are signed with same key, you can switch them anytime.
+It's recommended to clear the app data after such switching to release space consumed by previous variant.

 <details><summary>

 ## :hammer_and_wrench: How to Setup
 </summary>
 Install this plugin app and Tasker.